 - list of all officeholders representing the ward

 - date of next election for each office

 - tips for voters on voter ID, online registration and more

 This link takes you to another website.
 Use your back button to return to the Supermarket Legends website.

 These are compiled and updated by Anne & Suzanne.
 Thanks!!

 State of Wisconsin official authorization statement on homeless voters.
 Contact staff at homeless shelters now and discuss registering residents to vote.

 Homeless-Residency Info - Info on residency requirements for homeless people, proof of residency form for shelter staff to sign,.
 Homeless people who are citizens can vote.
 The voices of homeless voters matter.
-Ask us if you need more information.
-Bring this up at a Supermarket Legends meeting.

 Libraries, DMV, High Schools

 Milwaukee Libraries locations and hours -- librarians will help online registration